Shravan157/Shravan157/README.md

 💼 **LinkedIn:** [linkedin.com/in/shravan-parthe-00946b2ab](https://www.linkedin.com/in/shravan-parthe-00946b2ab/)
 🐙 **GitHub:** [github.com/Shravan157](https://github.com/Shravan157)

 > *"Why do we fall?
-So we can learn to pick ourselves up... and deploy better code."*
+So we can learn to pick ourselves up and code better."*

 ---